Car Hire Liverpool Airport

 Welcome to Easirent Car Hire Liverpool Airport

 Arriving at Liverpool Airport by air, When you depart your flight, please collect your luggage and once outside arrivals please telephone 0151 515 3868.
-You can arrange pick up from the free drop-off car park, or pay £2 for pick-up from the express car park, outside Arrivals.
-Alternatively, you can walk in to our branch (5 minute walk).
+You can arrange to pick up from the free drop-off car park, or pay £3 for pick-up from the express car park, outside Arrivals.

 Arriving at Liverpool Airport by train.
 Liverpool South Parkway is the closest rail station to Liverpool John Lennon Airport (LJLA) and is located approximately 2 miles from the airport itself.
 Transport is available between us and the rail station by bus or taxi.

 Arriving at Liverpool Airport by bus.
 Bus services link Liverpool airport with the city centre, using the Arriva 500 Airport Express every 30 minutes.

 Dropping off your car at Liverpool Airport, follow signs to the airport and you’ll find us situated off Speke Hall Avenue, off the A561 Speke Road.